Lorti/manu.ninja/_posts/2017-02-15-character-rigging-and-animation-workflow-for-unity-in-maya.md

     </div>
 </div>

-Hopefully some of these tips are helpful to you.
+I hope a few of these learnings are helpful to you.
 Have you had similar or different problems with your rigs and animations?
-If so, please leave a comment with your tips, or,  if you have a problem with one of your rigs please feel free to ask, I'll be glad to help.
+If so, please leave a comment with your tips.
+Also, if you have a problem with one of your rigs please feel free to ask, I'll be glad to help.